What you need to know before ordering.

 Measuring Firewood.

 Firewood is measured in a couple different manners but the universal method is in Cords.
 A cord is the amount of wood that, when "racked and well stowed" (arranged so pieces are aligned, parallel, touching and compact), occupies a volume of 128 cubic feet.
 This equates to a well-stacked woodpile 4 feet high, 8 feet wide, and 4 feet deep.
-As firewood burners ourselves Firewood 4 U has stacked a cord of wood many times and will continue to do so for our valued customers.
+Wood stored outside will need to be covered to keep rain & snow off.
+We suggest only covering the top and little way down the sides so air can still circulate and keep the wood dry.